btoll/benjamintoll.com/content/post/runc.md

 $ runc spec --rootless
 ```

-The latter will create a [rootless container], that is, a container that uses the `user` namespace to map a non-privileged user on the host to be root in the container.
+> The latter generates an OCI configuration containing a user namespace and `uid`/`gid` mappings intended for [rootless execution].
+>
+> Note that there are many other conditions that must be satisfied to fully enable rootless containers, but that is outside the scope of this article.
+The simple example above it merely intended to demonstrate that setting the `--rootless` option enables the creation of a separate `user` namespace, just one of the prerequisites for a rootless container.

 This will create a generic config that can be used to create a container, although it probably isn't exactly what you need.
+Critically, it probably will need to be edited, because it is not meant to be a universal, run-anywhere configuration.
 But, it's easy enough to generate and use to get a simple container up and running.

 From there, you'd have to edit the config file with your least-favorite text editor to customize it to your own specifications, which is out of the scope of this article.